KUTV: Changing ownership

 In 1989, the Standard Corporation announced a major reorganization in which the Hatch family assumed control of the company by buying shares from the Glasmann family.
-This transaction required borrowing and left the family with substantial debt service; general manager Jeffrey Hatch noted that the television industry was suffering during this period from the cancellation of advertising for news coverage during the Gulf War and a downturn in the national economy.
+This transaction required borrowing and left the family with substantial debt service.
+During this time, per general manager Jeffrey Hatch, the television industry suffered from the cancellation of advertising for news coverage during the Gulf War and a downturn in the national economy.
 It marked the beginning of the end for the Hatch family's media ownership.
 The Standard-Examiner was sold to Sandusky Newspapers; KALL radio was sold; and George C. Hatch brokered a deal to sell a stake in KUTV to Veronis Suhler & Associates (VS&A), a New York–based investment banker.

 In August 1993, KUTV Inc. and TeleScene, a production company owned by the Hatches, were merged into a new company that also included VS&A-owned WOKR in Rochester, New York.
 VS&A became the majority owner of the stations in the transaction.
-In June 1994, VS&A moved to put the properties up for sale in order to seek other business ventures.
+In June 1994, VS&A moved to put the properties up for sale to seek other business ventures.

 Affiliation switch to CBS and move downtown

-KUTV came on the market at an opportune time.
 One month prior, in May 1994, a deal between Fox and New World Communications sparked a national realignment in network affiliations in markets across the country.
 As a result, valuations for network affiliates began to rise.
 Where KUTV had been rumored to be sold for about $70 million, by August reports suggested a sale price could exceed $100 million and that major station groups including Hearst and Scripps-Howard Broadcasting were interested.
 On August 16, NBC announced it would purchase VS&A's 88 percent controlling interest in KUTV, valuing the station and TeleScene at $109 million.
 This made KUTV the second owned-and-operated station in Salt Lake City; KSTU was owned by Fox at the time.
 It was by some margin the smallest station owned by NBC; Salt Lake City was the 37th market at the time.
 NBC expressed long-term interest in a possible regional cable news venture for the Rocky Mountain region between KUTV and the station it owned in Denver, KCNC-TV; it named KCNC president Roger Ogden, who had known the Hatches for years, to the transition team that would have integrated it into the stations group.